Since 2017, the Brazzaville Foundation has been involved in the fight against the traffic in substandard and falsified (SF) medicines.

 The Lomé Initiative has already been taken up by a number of African Heads of State who are personally committed to confronting this scourge.
 They have agreed to introduce new legislation specifically targeted at criminalising the traffic in falsified medicines, to impose severe penalties and to ensure effective enforcement as a first, vital step in a broader programme to provide safe and effective medicines for all.

-This initiative is being launched at a special summit in Lomé on 17-18 January at the invitation of the President of Togo.
-The Presidents of the Republics of the Congo, Gambia, Niger, Senegal and Uganda will join the President of Togo in signing a political declaration and a legally binding framework agreement setting out their obligations under this initiative as well as the continuing role of the Foundation in supporting it.
-We hope that other African countries will join this initiative and are already in discussion with some of them.
+This initiative was launched at a special summit in Lomé on 17-18 January at the invitation of the President of Togo.
+The Presidents of Senegal, Togo and Uganda, and the Presidents of the Republic of the Congo and Niger represented by their Ministers of Health, signed the Lomé Declaration setting out their obligations under this initiative and requesting the Foundation to continue to play a role in supporting it.
+Ghana was also represented at the Lomé summit.
+We are grateful for their support and we hope that they and a number of other African countries will soon join this initiative.

 ON EXISTING EFFORTS